I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Amazon sword requires decent lighting for its proper growth.

-You should provide it moderate lighting for at least 11 to 12 hours every day.
+You should provide it with moderate lighting for at least 11 to 12 hours every day.

 You can use any light weather that is fluorescent or LED for this plant.